 My own most comprehensive treatment remains my 2012 book, The Jesus Discovery, co-authored with Simcha Jacobovici.
 It is thoroughly documented with extensive notes.
 I believe it remains the best place to start even though much has unfolded in the past five years.
 I might add here that there is new research forthcoming that promises to reset the landscape in some major ways.

-I also recommend these five basic posts here on my blog that offer a broad overview of the subject of the two Talpiot tombs with responses to various colleagues and critiques:
+I then recommend these five basic posts here on my blog that offer a broad overview of the subject of the two Talpiot tombs with responses to various colleagues and their critiques:

 Another rich source for in-depth reading and reflection is the wonderful web site: Bible & Interpretation (bibleinterp.arizona.edu).
-There is a special section in the sidebar titled “Tombs at Talpiot” with a two dozen major articles on the tombs that cover all sides of the issues that have been raised.
+There is a special section in the sidebar titled “Tombs at Talpiot” with a collection of major articles on the tombs that cover all sides of the issues that have been raised.
 I recommend that one begin with the papers resulting from the discussion between me, Mark Goodacre, and Chris Rollston, at the 2014 ASOR Southeast Regional meeting in 2013 on “The Tombs at Talpiot: An Overview of ‘The Jesus Discovery.”

-I would highly recommend the following, more or less in this order, as fundamental to any informed discussion of these subjects: https://bibleinterp.arizona.edu/article-topics/25
+I would highly recommend all of the following as fundamental to any informed discussion of these subjects: https://bibleinterp.arizona.edu/article-topics/25